Want to learn new ways to make extra money?

 I had heard from a friend that online savings accounts were the way to go, since the fees tend to be lower (and the interest rates higher) than traditional brick-and-mortar banks.
 So I decided to look into it a bit more.

-That’s when I found Discover Bank, and saw that they actually pay more than 0.0001% interest (woohoo!).
-In fact, their annual percentage yield (APY) is several times higher than the national average.
+That’s when I found CIT Bank, and saw that they actually pay more than 0.0001% interest (woohoo!).
+In fact, their annual percentage yield (APY) is 25 times higher than the national average.
 Finally, an incentive to keep money in the bank!

 Plus, no minimum opening deposit and no monthly fees are two huge perks that were surprisingly hard to come by with other banks.